Saudi Investment Bank (SAU:1030) Piotroski F-Score: 6 (As of Aug. 19, 2026) — Near Median

 What does a high Piotroski F-Score mean?

 A high Piotroski F-Score can signal that a stock is expensive relative to its fundamentals.
 The Piotroski F-score grades a company's business operating strength from 0-9.
 View historical data on Saudi Investment Bank and its competitors.
 For the Banks industry, the median Piotroski F-Score is 6.00 — values significantly above this may indicate overvaluation, while values below may suggest a bargain or underlying issues.
-Saudi Investment Bank's current Piotroski F-Score is 4, which is 33% below median its own 10-year median of 6.00.
+Saudi Investment Bank's current Piotroski F-Score is 6, which is near median its own 10-year median of 6.00.
 However, context matters — high-growth companies often justify higher valuations.
 Always evaluate alongside other metrics like GF Score™ and GF Value™.

 Is Saudi Investment Bank stock overvalued right now?